 Studies have investigated the link between mental health and the positive benefits of physical activity and have found that exercising decreases levels of depression and boosts the mood.
 So why not apply that to the battle plan against the pre-period blues?

-2) Enhance blood circulation and ease menstrual cramps
+2) Exercise during period enhance blood circulation and ease menstrual cramps

 When you feel particularly low on energy, that's when you should definitely go to the gym, a yoga class or take a walk in the park.
 Sounds like a contradiction, but it works.